Tracy Bosis, LCSW

 Amy Wittmaier, LPC

-Amy uses cognitive behavioral strategies and techniques, with aspects of Gestalt, reality therapy and solution-focused approaches in her work with children and families.
+Amy uses cognitive behavioral strategies and techniques, with aspects of reality therapy and solution-focused approaches in her work with children and families.
 She believes strongly in creating an accepting, warm environment in counseling, where the child and parent feel welcomed, heard, and appreciated for their unique talents and gifts.
 Her faith is the main motivator in serving families through the counseling process.

 Michele Romeo Martin, PsyD